Did you know exceptional customer service is key to retaining customers?

 By analyzing the data received from NPS surveys, businesses can gain insights into their customers’ experiences and identify areas for improvement in their customer service.

 For example, suppose a high percentage of customers give a low NPS score and provide feedback about long wait times on the phone.
-In that case, the business can take action to reduce wait times by hiring more customer service representatives or implementing a more efficient call routing system.
+In that case, the business can take action to reduce wait times by hiring more customer service representatives through a applicant tracking system or implementing a more efficient call routing system.

 Similarly, if customers consistently provide positive feedback about the helpfulness of the customer service team, the business can recognize and reward their high-performing team members, or even use their success as an example to train new hires.